chao0x11/libsig/README.md

 # libsig
-Digital Signature for images, videos, and audios.
+Digital Signature for images and videos.
 This project is based on [OpenSSL][1], make sure that you have installed OpenSSL before using this code.

 For example, you can install openssl on your Mac OSX using the following command: